-From spring 2017, you'll be able to save in a new account from Government-backed savings provider NS&I. It'll pay an expected 2.2% interest on up to £3,000 for a three-year fixed term, as announced by Chancellor Philip Hammond in November's Autumn Statement.
+From April 2017, you'll be able to save in a new account from Government-backed savings provider NS&I - but only until 10 April 2018.
+It pays 2.2% interest on up to £3,000 for a three-year fixed term, as confirmed by Chancellor Philip Hammond in March's 2017 Budget.

 In a world of paltry savings returns, the Investment Guaranteed Growth Bond account would trump today's standard best-buys at that rate.
-But it doesn't set the world alight, and could be beaten by the top bank savings rates.
-We've a brief overview of how it'll work with what we know now – we'll update the article as we learn more.
+But it doesn't set the world alight, and could be beaten by some bank account savings rates.
+We've a brief overview of how the account works below, how to beat its rate, plus how to apply.

 In this guide...